duanegoodner/btrfs-restic/README.md

 - openssh
 - user account on a remote server accessible by ssh

-## Simple Example
+## Example

 In this example, our local machine has BTRFS subvolumes `@` mounted at `/`, and `@home` mounted at `/home`.
-We want to use local user `someuser` to periodically take BTRFS snapshots of these subvolumes, and send the snapshotted data as incremental backups to restic repositories located under `/srv/backups/my_machine` remote host `restic-server` at ip address `192.168.2.3` where we can access user account `resticuser`.
+We want to use local user `someuser` to periodically take BTRFS snapshots of these subvolumes and send the snapshotted data as incremental backups to restic repositories located under `/srv/backups/my_machine` remote host `restic-server` at ip address `192.168.2.3` where we can access user account `resticuser`.

 ### 1. Set up passwordless ssh